 But it is with the Royals that Matthews is most identified and small wonder.
-Matthews is just one of nine announcers in Major League Baseball history to spend an entire career with one club with at least 35 consecutive seasons behind the microphone.
-He joins Vin Scully (Dodgers, 56), Jack Buck (St. Louis, 47), Jaime Jarrin (Los Angeles, 44), Joe Nuxhall (Cincinnati, 40), Phil Rizzuto (Yankees, 40), Bob Uecker (Milwaukee, 36), Richie Ashburn (Philadelphia, 35) and Mike Shannon (St. Louis, 35) as the only broadcasters to accomplish the feat.
+Matthews is one of just a handful of announcers in Major League Baseball history to spend an entire career with one club with at least 35 consecutive seasons behind the microphone.

 2007 Ford C. Frick Award Winner Denny Matthews (Kansas City Royals/National Baseball Hall of Fame Library)